Life + Career Design scholarships support students’ experiences in professional work with the goal of advancing their career readiness.

 Students will submit an updated resume and a budget worksheet outlining need for support and will be awarded funds up to $5,000.
 Our goal is to give 60 awards for Spring and Fall 2020.

 For spring/summer, applications are due by May 31.
 For fall, applications are due by August 15.
 Application decisions are generally made within two weeks.
+Applicants that are awarded a Life + Career Design scholarship should expect to fill out a Professional Experience Verification Form upon acceptance.

 Students must be in good academic standing, pursuing a major in the College of LAS, and returning to campus for 1 regular term.